Richard III Wensleydale

 Suzanne Stirke recreated a classic Wensleydale cheese in the early 1990s.
 Most of the modern industrial production had turned to ‘faster-make’, which produces a drier, more crumbly, acidic Wensleydale.
 Suzanne Stirke discovered her grandmother’s cheese-making notes for Wensleydale in the attic, and decided to recreate Wensleydale cheese as it would have once been.

 Andy Ridley worked for Suzanne for years before taking on the business himself in 2011.
-Since then his traditional fresh Wensleydale has continued to improve, and he has relocated its home to nearby Richmond.
+Since then his traditional fresh Wensleydale has continued to improve, as production has moved to Sandhams.

 At The Courtyard Dairy Richard 3rd Wensleydale is sold at barely a month old, ensuring it is zesty, fresh and clean.